arod1104/odin-sign-up-form/README.md

 This project is simple client-side sign up form part of the Intermediate HTML and CSS couse from The Odin Project.

+This project is simple client-side sign up form part of the Intermediate HTML and CSS course from [The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).

 # Assignment

 ## Step 1: Set up and planning